ibraheemdev/ibraheemca/content/writings/go-in-twenty.md

 file, err := os.Open("foo.txt")
 ```

-In Go, errors are values, so you can perform `nil` checks on them.
-You are going to be seeing **a lot** of this:
+Errors are values, so you can perform `nil` checks on them.
+You are going to be seeing *a lot* of this:

 ```go
 file, err := os.Open("foo.txt")